BastiaanBergman/tabel/README.rst

 See the repository for filing issues and proposing enhancements.

-I'm using pytest, pylint, doctest and sphynx.
+I'm using pytest, pylint, doctest, sphynx and setuptools.

  - pytest ::